christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 ### Requesting a specific program at a specific memory position

-The first function looks familar:
+The first function looks familiar:

     def createProgramDumpRequest(channel, patchNo):